quiltdata/quilt/docs/API Reference/cli.md

-# Quilt3 CLI and Shell
+# Quilt3 CLI and environment

 ## `catalog`
 ```